Nevadadromeus

 Nevadadromeus (meaning "Nevada runner") is an extinct genus of small thescelosaurine ornithischian dinosaur, from the Willow Tank Formation of Nevada, United States.
 The genus contains a single species, N. schmitti, which represents the first non-avian dinosaur named from Nevada.

 Discovery and naming

 The Nevadadromeus holotype specimen, NSC 2008-002 was discovered near the Valley of Fire in 2008 and the bones were prepared for an event in Henderson, Nevada in 2021.
-A second ornithopod from Nevada, a hadrosaur, was also leaked during the event, but it is was not ready for public view until 2022.
+A second ornithopod from Nevada, a hadrosaur, was also leaked during the event, but it was not ready for public view until 2022.
 Nevadadromeus was formally published in October 2022.

 In 2022, Bonde et al. described Nevadadromeus as a new genus and species of thescelosaurine.
 The generic name, "Nevadadromeus", combines a reference to the Nevada, the state the holotype was discovered in, with the Greek "dromeus", meaning "runner".
 The specific name, "schmitti", honors geologist James G. Schmitt, who initially described the geology of the Willow Tank Formation.